rkhal101/Web-Security-Academy-Series/SSTI/SSTI.md

 		%>
 		${x}
 ```
-This code snippet appears to be written in an Embedded Ruby (ERB) template, which is often used in web development frameworks like Ruby on Rails to embed Ruby code within HTML templates.
+Embedded Ruby (ERB) template, which is often used in web development frameworks like Ruby on Rails to embed Ruby code within HTML templates.
 Let's break down what it's doing:

 1. `<% import os x=os.popen('id').read() %>`: This line starts with `<%`, which is the opening tag for embedded Ruby code in an ERB template.
 The code inside the tag is executed on the server side when the template is rendered.